-Samson continues, ‘My God cares about me, my food, my well being but He also cares about you too.
+Sampson continues, ‘My God cares about me, my food, my well being but He also cares about you too.
 I see your child is in pain.
 Let me pray to my God for Him to heal your son.’

 ‘No!’ the man shouts, looking around fearfully.
 ‘Surely we would displease the mother of this earth.
 We have already been to the rocks, to perform the ritual for him but the gods have not been pleased to give us an answer.
 He must suffer.’

 ‘What kind of God enjoys a child’s suffering?’
-Samson replies, ‘Come, let me help.
+Sampson replies, ‘Come, let me help.
 Let me pray for him.
 I promise you no harm, only good will come to you.
 My God will protect you from your angry gods.’

-Samson’s kind face, gentle words and compassion for the boy’s pain pulls on the parents’ hearts.
+Sampson’s kind face, gentle words and compassion for the boy’s pain pulls on the parents’ hearts.
 The man slowly nods.
 ‘Go ahead.’

-Samson calls the boy to him and gently places his hand over the child’s encrusted eye.
+Sampson calls the boy to him and gently places his hand over the child’s encrusted eye.

 ‘Oh, Father in heaven